Do your gift basket photographs enhance or detract from what you make? Learn from my mistake so you know how not to take a gift basket picture.

-After creating my first DVD, Gift Basket Basics (now part of the Welcome Package you order in the shop), the videographer took photos of the designs shown on the DVD.
+After creating my first DVD, Gift Basket Basics (now part of the Beginner Package), the videographer took photos of the designs shown on the DVD.

-He encouraged me to elevate a watercolored fabric I used in the DVD in back of the gift baskets.
+He encouraged me to elevate a watercolor fabric shown in the DVD in back of the gift baskets.

 I agreed.
 After all, he was the videographer, the all-knowing person who knew the basics of taking good sales photos – right?